Horses and floods

 Madigan J (1998) Recent weather phenomena highlight need for disaster planning World Equine Veterinary Review 3(1):43.

-Further information on horse ownership and management can be obtained from:
+More information on horse ownership and management can be obtained by: